IlijaMihajlovic/Sweet-Sweets-Mania-SpriteKit-Game-With-Continuous-Integration/README.md

 ## Notifying Jenkins With GitHub Webhook

-* The Jenkins server gets notified with the GitHub Webhook to pull the project and build it as soon I push a commit to GitHub.
+* The Jenkins server gets notified with the GitHub Webhook to pull the project and build it as soon as I push a commit to the GitHub repository.
 Here we can see my previous commits during my testing.

    ![alt text](https://github.com/IlijaMihajlovic/Sweet-Sweets-Mania-SpriteKit-Game/blob/master/Images/Jenkins%20%26%20Fastlane%20(CI)/ChangesInRepository.png)